ruby-grape/grape-swagger-rails/README.md

 ### Custom Styles

-You may specify a stylesheet file to render with custom theming with:
+You can specify a stylesheet file to render with custom themes with:

 ```ruby
 GrapeSwaggerRails.options.custom_css_file = 'swagger_custom.css'
 ```

+This is rendered with `stylesheet_link_tag` so if you are using SASS or the Asset pipeline everything should work fine.

 ### Updating Swagger UI from Dist